 How does a young woman react when asked if she feels sexy?
 Soulin beams, “I feel sexy from top to bottom.
 I like myself, how I move my body and everything.”
 Luca can only smile mildly at that.
-And Alex gets a little meek: If he finds anything sexy about himself at all, it’s his hair, at most.
+And Alex gets a little meek: If she finds anything sexy about herself at all, it’s her hair, at most.
 But not exactly.
 It doesn’t really help that Mareike is supportive: “You’re a sex bomb!”
 The more Sonia probes, the sadder Alex gets.
 A reach into the mothballs of dramaturgy: evoke strong emotions!
 Instead of leaving her alone when she is still doing relatively well, Sonia continues to probe.
 And in the interview, Alex is once again asked what she likes about herself.
 And again she struggles with tears.
 That’s entertainment, folks!

 Another popular stylistic device is humor, largely at the expense of the participants.
 Next up are Romy, Dasha, Alysha and Larissa.
 Sonia explains off-camera, “It’s super important to see in the face the sensuality too, and the attitude.”
 Dasha is seen in close-up, looking just as sensual as if an excavator had rolled over her foot.
 Cut to Alysha, whose face shows a mixture of sweet insecurity and amused desperation.
 You can’t help but get the impression that the editors have set their sights on the two of them.
 A few seconds later, Dasha explains that she has such an erotic look that she uses in such situations.
 And of course she immediately demonstrates what she means.
 The fact that Yasmin can be seen in the background, having a great time, should only be mentioned in passing.